 Do you wonder where your recycling goes once your blue bin is emptied at the curb?
 Do you wonder what your recycling is made into?

 When the truck is full, Casella brings the material to the recycling facility located in Charlestown, Massachusetts, where the material gets weighed, sorted, and baled.
-Over 100 recycling trucks dump material at the facility on a daily basis.
+Over 100 recycling trucks dump material at the facility daily.

 None of the recyclable containers are washed at the processing facility; so dirty recyclables are considered trash.
 If a recycling truck is mixed or contains trash, the entire load can be rejected leading to additional processing costs and more material sent to landfills or incinerators.
-This is why it is important that you rinse out jars, cans and tubs, so that the materials are free from food.
+This is why you must rinse out jars, cans, and tubs so that the materials are free from food.

 On another conveyor, as the commingled containers flow along, metals are yanked out from overhead magnets and propelled into a holding area.
 Broken glass and bottle caps shake out and fall onto a lower conveyor for further processing.

-Here are some additional guidelines of unacceptable materials:
+Here are some additional guidelines for unacceptable materials: